superfluid-finance/protocol-monorepo/packages/hot-fuzz/README.md

 ## Develop A New Hot Fuzzer

-1. Create a new hot fuzz contract ending inheriting `HotFuzzBase`.
+1. Create a new hot fuzz contract inheriting `HotFuzzBase`.
 ```solidity
 contract YouSuperAppHotFuzz is HotFuzzBase {